 If you see a 403 forbidden message when you try to visit your Squarespace 5 site, we might have blacklisted your IP address because we think it's spam.
-Although it's rare, our system automatically blacklists an IP address as a security measure because it's accessing a site repeatedly in a short amount of time.
+Although it's rare, our system automatically blacklists an IP address as a security measure if it's accessing a site repeatedly in a short amount of time.
 In most cases, this is a temporary problem you can fix by following this guide.

 There are a few things that can cause this message to show: